DrLex0/quake-frogbots/waypoint/README.md

 - Place the end marker right on the edge from where to jump, to maximize the distance that can be bridged.
 - Use a narrow marker as the starting point of the path, especially for shorter walls.
 - It may also help to set _focused path mode_ on the path leading to the start marker, to ensure the bot is already looking mostly in the right direction at the start of the path.
 Slow path mode may help to give the bot more time to adjust its aim.
-- In truly exotic cases where the maximum speed would be too high, you could deliberately skew the path relative to the wall, to reduce the speed.

 Look at `catalyst` (jump towards mega health) for an example.